 1. Introduction

 There are metric differences in skeletal components among populations and these variations are related to genetic and environmental factors as geography, diet and life style.
-The variations in human skeletal measurements determine the racial characteristics of the populations, show up regional diversity between different populations or within the same population and also offer a guide to clinicians for the determination of risk factors for fractures.(1)
+The variations in human skeletal measurements determine the racial characteristics of the populations, show up regional diversity between different populations or within the same population and also offer a guide to clinicians for the determination of risk factors for fractures.
+Alonso CG et al.., 2002.(1)

 Hip fractures are a major problem for the elderly people nowadays.
-The shape of proximal femur is known to be an important risk factor for hip fractures of the femoral neck, suggesting that the morphometry of the proximal femur may contribute to femoral neck strength.(2)
+The shape of proximal femur is known to be an important risk factor for hip fractures of the femoral neck, suggesting that the morphometry of the proximal femur may contribute to femoral neck strength.
+Gregory JS et al., 2004 (2)

 Many studies have been carried out to define risk factors for hip fractures in order to identify those at risk and hence to prevent fractures and also to evaluate adequability of implants used in treatment of these fractures as fixed angle plates and hip prostheses.
-Several studies found relation between the proximal femur morphometry and its mechanical strength and resistance to impact any stress. heighest values were found in races with a higher incidence of hip fractures.(3)
+Several studies found relation between the proximal femur morphometry and its mechanical strength and resistance to impact any stress. heighest values were found in races with a higher incidence of hip fractures.
+Hoagland and Low, 1980(3)

 The present study aimed to study the measurements of the proximal femur in living Egyptian individuals in relation to age, sex, side, height and length of femoral shaft by using radiography.
 And the measurements of the proximal femur in adult dried femurs in relation to sex, side and length of femoral shaft.